How To Test the Roku Application for Roku development?

-Hey, are you wondering how to test the Roku application for Roku development?
+Are you wondering how to test the Roku application for Roku development?

-To deliver high-quality user-experiences on Roku, and to keep up their market share of household streaming devices in the U.S., the Roku developers continuously test their Roku applications.
+In order to deliver high-quality user-experiences on Roku, and to keep up their market share of household streaming devices in the U.S., the Roku developers continuously test their Roku applications.

 Let’s just find the answer together!